JsonRwson/Sparta-Academy/Bash-Processes&Perms.md

   ```

 - **Handling Signals in Scripts:**
-  Scripts can trap signals using the `trap` command to perform cleanup or other actions when a process receives a signal:
+  Use `trap` to capture signals for cleanup or custom actions:
   ```bash
   trap "echo 'Interrupted!'; exit" SIGINT while true; do